MoonDav/arcgis-runtime-samples-dotnet/src/Desktop/ArcGISRuntime.Desktop.Samples/Samples/Security/PKIAuthenticationVB/ReadMe.md

 ###You will need###
  - Access to a portal secured with PKI authentication.
- - A certificate that grants you access to the above portal.
+ - A certificate that grants access to the above portal (installed in the current user's certificate store).
- - A Personal Information Exchange (.pfx) file containing the certificate information (can be exported from the certificate).

 ###Project requirements###
- - Your .pfx file (certificate) must be added to the project's "Certificates" folder.
- - The "CertificateFileName" variable (top of PKIAuthenticationVB.xaml.vb) must be updated with the name of the .pfx file.
  - The "SecuredPortalUrl" variable must be updated with a URL that points to your PKI-secured portal.